-The franchise tax rate was reduced, beginning October 1, 2016, to 9.0 percent from 9.2 percent through the Fiscal Year 2015 Budget Support Act of 2014.
-Subject to availability of funding, the tax rate was further reduced to 8.75%, 8.5%, and finally to the current rate of 8.25%.
+The franchise tax rate is 8.25%.
 Per Subchapter 17, Qualified High Technology Companies are taxed at a rate of 6.0 percent after 5 years following the date that the Qualified High Technology Company has taxable income.
 The tax credit for a Qualified High Technology Company cannot exceed \$15 million in total exemptions before being taxed the rate of 6.0 percent.